SimoX390

 or

-The x390ivp1.bat uses the command line interface to access a single mainframe assembler member and it's dependent macro and copy files.
+The X390IVP1.cmd uses the command line interface to access a single mainframe assembler member and it's dependent macro and copy files.

-The x390ivp2.bat uses the command line listfile function to access multiple mainframe assembler source members and their dependent macro and copy files.
+The X390IVP2.cmd uses the command line with the LISTFILE function to access multiple mainframe assembler source members and their dependent macro and copy files.

-SimoX390 will scan mainframe assembler source members that have been downloaded to the PC.
-In addition to scanning the main source member SimoX390 will attempt to find and scan dependent macro and copy files.
+SIMOX390 will scan mainframe assembler source members that have been downloaded to a Windows System.
+In addition to scanning the main source member SIMOX390 will attempt to find and scan dependent macro and copy files.
 To scan a single 370 assembler source member and it's dependencies use the following command.

 To scan a list of member names use the following command.